 Within 24 hours of the incident, our community responded with an abundance of generosity.
 The kindness and support from businesses and residents of Burbank, as well as our surrounding communities, was overwhelming.

 Officer Pavelka's parents, Mike and Sue Pavelka, graciously requested that all donations be used for the development of future leaders, in honor of their son, whose big dreams were extinguished too soon, too suddenly, and too violently.

 The Matthew Pavelka Scholarships are awarded to high school seniors who have demonstrated outstanding effort in pursuit of a vocational or education goal, students who have exemplified self-discipline and have distinguished themselves amongst their peers as deserving of high honors.
 Through these future leaders, Matthew Pavelka's legacy lives on.

-Each recipient is awarded $1,500 upon proof of completion of a quarter/semester at an accredited public or private junior college, college or university that offers academic or vocational courses leading to a secondary degree.
+Each recipient is awarded $1,500 upon official proof of completion of First Quarter/Semester at a recognized junior college, accredited college or university, public or private, offering academic, or vocational courses leading to a secondary education.